Fuzzy Matching Software: How It Works and What to Look For

 Scale and Performance

-Test the tool against your actual data volume.
-Many tools perform well at 100,000 records but degrade at 1 million or 10 million.
-MatchLogic processes 1 million records in under 8 seconds while maintaining 95%+ accuracy, with no performance degradation at 10 million or higher.
+Test the tool against your actual data volume, because many perform well at 100,000 records and degrade at 1 million or 10 million.
+MatchLogic processes 1 million records in under 8 seconds and maintains 95 percent or higher accuracy, with no degradation at 10 million or more.

 Auditability and Compliance